JLRipley314/2nd-order-teuk-derivations/README.md

 # Second order metric perturbation of Kerr black holes: Derivations

 	This repository contains a Mathematica notebook that goes through some of the derivations of the Teukolsky equation and metric reconstruction equations in a horizon-penetrating, hyperboloidally compactified coordinate system for the Kerr spacetime.

+	Look under `Releases' for the latest *stable* version of this code.

 	Some of the equations in the notebook refer to S. Chandrasekhar's book [The Mathematical Theory of Black holes](https://books.google.com/books/about/The_Mathematical_Theory_of_Black_Holes.html?id=LBOVcrzFfhsC).

 ## Citation